 Wet vs. Dry with EMS Training: Choosing the Right Approach

 EMS (Electrical Muscle Stimulation) training has gained popularity for its ability to deliver efficient and effective workouts.
 Traditionally, EMS Training has usually been delivered with a suit that has to be wet down with water.
 The water enables the electrical stimulation to conduct effectively from the electrodes to the skin and muscles.
-In more recent years, there have been significant advancements with “dry” technology and using suits that don’t need wetting down.
-In this article we will help you understand the difference between wet and dry EMS training and which one is better suited for you.
+In more recent years, there have been significant advancements with “dry” EMS training technology and using suits that don’t need wetting down.
+In this article we will help you understand the difference between wet vs dry EMS training and which one is better suited for you.

 One significant decision an investor needs to make is to choose between wet and dry EMS suits.
 Each approach has its pros and cons, and understanding them can help you make an informed decision for your business model.